ApollusEHS-OSS/aws-cfn-ecs-ami-updates/README.md

 ## ECS EC2 Instances

 If you're using EC2 instances for your ECS cluster, then keeping these instances updated and secure must be a high priority.
 Other services such as AWS ElasticBeanstalk provide Managed Updates that perform this function for you.
 However at this time this isn't available for ECS EC2.

+#### ECS Fargate

-ECS Fargate negates this need and is a great solution for deploying containers without having to manage EC2 instances.
+ECS Fargate negates the need for this solution and is a great option for deploying containers without having to manage EC2 instances.

 ## EC2 AutoScaling group